-Downloadable ContentBasic Japanese takes a friendly and innovative approach, emphasizing the structure of the Japanese language rather than just vocabulary.
+Downloadable ContentBasic Japanese takes a friendly and innovative approach to beginner Japanese, emphasizing the structure of the Japanese language rather than just vocabulary.

 .
-Once considered controversial, modern linguists now agree that the structural based approach for leaning a language allows for more effective retention than the traditional repetition-based approach.
-It is especially effective for self-study and first-time learners as well as in a classroom setting.
+Once considered controversial, modern linguists now agree that the structurally based approach for learning a language allows for more efficient retention than the traditional repetition-based approach.
+It is especially useful for self-study and first-time learners as well as in a classroom setting.
 The MP3 Audio-CD helps to reinforce pronunciation and build listening comprehension.

-Each lesson is set up to ease learners into not just understanding new material but mastering it, using a four-step method:
+Each lesson is set up to ease learners into not just understanding the new material but mastering it, using a four-step method:

-- Step 1: Basic Sentences: Each lesson begins with the key to quick mastery of spoken Japanese—learning and understanding new sentence patterns.
+- Step 1: Basic Sentences: Each lesson begins with the key to quick mastery of spoken Japanese--learning and understanding new sentence patterns.
 Vocabulary is learned in context.
 A Basic Vocabulary section lists only essential words and phrases that are relevant to the theme of the lesson.

 - Step 2: Structure Notes: Next the learner is guided through complete, in-depth explanations of the sentences' grammar essentials, to aid in mastering the sentence patterns.

-- Step 3: Conversation: Authentic dialogue teaches the way people naturally speak, putting into practice the lesson's sentence patterns with common, everyday topics.
+- Step 3: Conversation: Authentic dialogue teaches the way people naturally speak, putting into practice the lesson's sentence patterns with everyday topics.

 was a master teacher of the Japanese language and a major force in language learning in the postwar U.S. He received his undergraduate and master's degrees in Oriental languages from the University of California at Berkeley and his Ph.D. in linguistics from Yale University.
 At Yale he served as chairman of the Department of East and South Asian Languages and Literatures and the Department of Linguistics.
-He is the author of numerous books and papers on Japanese and Korean, including the definitive A Reference Grammar of Japanese and A Reference Grammar of Korean.
+He is the author of numerous books and papers on Japanese and Korean, including the definitive A Reference Grammar of Japanese